phillipadsmith/2014.phillipadsmith.com/_posts/2015-03-30-uncovering-a-path-toward-sustainable-journalism-in-canada.md

 There's also been some surprising support from New South Whales, Australia and Auckland, New Zealand.

-In British Columbia, here's the top ten locations reported:
+In British Columbia, here's the top ten cities reported:

 1. Vancouver
 1. Victoria